 “Our organizations share a commitment to all children and families of the Omaha area.
 Working together, we’ll present more opportunities for learning, health, wellness and sustained success.”

 Dr. Bradley Ekwerekwu, Learning Community CEO

 Parent University offers free one-on-one services, family coaching and parent education classes.
-Over the last five years, Parent University 2-Gen outcomes show children better prepared for school and families with greater opportunities for a liveable wage, secure housing and higher education.
+Over the last five years, Parent University two-generation (2-Gen) outcomes show children better prepared for school and families with greater opportunities for a liveable wage, secure housing and higher education.

 Gene Klein, Project Harmony, Executive Director